 Introduction to JavaScript Array includes()

-The JavaScript array includes() function helps us in getting if the array contains any specified element or not.
+The JavaScript array includes() function helps us determine whether the array contains any specified element.
 This is an inbuilt function that helps in finding a particular element in the array.
 It returns a Boolean value which can be true or false depending on the result.
-The result is true if the element we are looking for is present in the array or else the result is false if the element we are looking for is not present in the array.
+The result is true if the element we are looking for is present in the array, or else the result is false if the element we are looking for is not present in the array.
 It is a method that finds elements and provides results accordingly.

 array.includes(element, start)